natcross/developer-portal/getting_started.rst

           ;; this is where we'll push data
           )))

 Next, we want to actually push the data.
-Let's create a new function to do the dirty work of syncing the new data:
+Let's create a new function to do the dirty work of syncing the new data.
+Check out the :ref:`upsert documentation <api-upsert>` to learn about the specifics on data that can be pushed to the API.

 .. code-box::